Superdirective Antenna Pairs for Energy-Efficient Terahertz Massive MIMO: Reducing the Number of BS Antennas

 As demonstrated in Section~\ref{sec:comparison_ula}, the proposed \ac{NULA} achieves larger gain than \ac{ULA} thanks to the superdirective pairs.
-This excessive power gain can improve \ac{EE}, as the number of antennas is kept fixed in both array designs.
-A more radical approach is to employ a \ac{NULA} with a smaller number of elements than \ac{ULA} to substantially reduce the power consumption.
-To see this, consider the overall signal and interference powers
+This excessive power gain can improve \ac{EE}, because the number of antennas is kept fixed in both array designs.
+A more radical approach is to adopt a \ac{NULA} with fewer elements than a \ac{ULA} to substantially reduce the power consumption, akin to the paradigm of array thinning.
+Hereafter, we focus on the general case of planar arrays, and determine the parameters $N_g$, $d_g$, and $\bar{d}$ of \ac{NUPA} in order to attain a similar signal and interference power as a \ac{UPA} of $N$ elements.